RainaaNs/rn-assignment4-11307343/README.md

 ## Jobizz
-This project is a React Native Expo application that features two major screens, a login screen and a home screen with various parts, including a user profile section, a job search form, a featured job cards section, and a popular jobs section.
+This project is a job search application that features two major screens, a login screen and a home screen with various parts, including a user profile section, a job search form, a featured job cards section, and a popular jobs section.
 The application uses reusable components to display job listings in a clean and organized manner.

 ## Features
 - **Job Listings:** View a list of available job opportunities, including job title, company, and location.